tk0802kim/Arle-PuyoPuyo-AI/README.md

 In particular:
     memory class: contains state, action taken, reward observed, and the resulting state.
 This will be collected in an array called memeory_lane in the main function

+TODO:
+Make it so the initial training set is randomly generated state, not a blank state that evolves in time.
+Paralellize
+Investigate memory overflow